QuickOrBeDead/WEWLC-dep-breaking/README.md

 1. Identify an object creation in a constructor.
 2. Extract all of the work involved in the creation into a factory method.
 3. Create a testing subclass and override the factory method in it to avoid dependencies on problematic types under test.

+### Extract Implementer
+1. Make a copy of the source class’s declaration.
+Give it a different name.
+It’s useful to have a naming convention for classes you’ve extracted.
+I often use the prefix Production to indicate that the new class is the pro- duction code implementer of an interface.
+2. Turn the source class into an interface by deleting all non-public methods and all variables.
+3. Make all of the remaining public methods abstract.
+If you are working in C++, make sure that none of the methods that you make abstract are overridden by non-virtual methods.
+4. Examine all imports or file inclusions in the interface file, and see if they are necessary.
+Often you can remove many of them.
+You can Lean on the Compiler (315) to detect these.
+Just delete each in turn, and recompile to see if it is needed.
+5. Make your production class implement the new interface.
+6. Compile the production class to make sure that all method signatures in the interface are implemented.
+7. Compile the rest of the system to find all of the places where instances of the source class were created.
+Replace these with creations of the new production class.
+8. Recompile and test.